Samsung S8000 Jet: Features

 The phone features an 800 MHz processor, a 5 MP camera with 480p video recorder, a 3.1-inch resistive touchscreen AMOLED display, A-GPS, FM radio, 2 or 8 GB of internal storage with a microSD slot for an additional 16 GB and a Samsung-developed WebKit-touting web browser.
 It runs Samsung's TouchWiz 2.0 interface.
 The videos recorded are at a D1 resolution at 30 fps using a low bitrate 3GP format.

 Android compatibility

 A group of developers (with some of the Darkforest forum) have managed to run Android on this phone under the project name of JetDroid.
-However, messaging and calls do not work for now.
+However, messaging and calls do not work.